home-assistant/home-assistant.io/source/_integrations/epson.markdown

 ## Configuration

-This integration supports connecting to a Epson projector via LAN or Serial.
+This integration supports connecting to an Epson projector via LAN or Serial.

 ### LAN connection